Dunckelfeld/craft_crabyfy_universal/README.md

-Based on the [CraByFy plugin](https://github.com/Dunckelfeld/craft_crabyfy), CraByFy Universal can be used to simply trigger any deployment link for preview and live deployment via craft cms backend.
+Based on the [CraByFy plugin](https://github.com/Dunckelfeld/craft_crabyfy), CraByFy Universal can be used to simply trigger a gitlab pipeline hook for preview and live deployment via craft cms backend.

 ![Screenshot](resources/img/crabyfy.png)